 This walkway uses the Kapuni to Auckland gas pipeline route for 11 km.
 The laying of the pipeline involved an immense amount of heavy construction work and these operations opened up walking access to the dramatic forest and coastal country of the region.
 The entire walkway is across private land.

-Please note: it is no longer possible to walk the Whitecliffs Walkway from Pukearuhe to Tongaporutu as the northern end of the track from Clifton Road end at Tongaporutu to the stock tunnel entrance is currently closed.
+Note: It is no longer possible to walk the Whitecliffs Walkway from Pukearuhe to Tongaporutu as the northern end of the track from Clifton Road end at Tongaporutu to the stock tunnel entrance is currently closed.

 Warning: The beach between the Wai Pingao Stream mouth and Pukearuhe is accessible only at low tide.
 If you have planned a walk along the beach as part of your trip, please check tide times beforehand.
 For your own safety do not attempt the walk unless you can reach Pukearuhe while the tide is still on its way out.
-Tide timetable for Taranaki
+See Tide timetable for Taranaki.

 There are three walking options along the Whitecliffs Walkway:

 - Pukearuhe to Wai Pingao Stream, returning to Pukearuhe via the beach (low tide only): 3 - 4 hr / 6.5 km.
 Warning: active cliff erosion along the beach section - extreme caution required as rocks may continue to fall.